SupeRuier/awesome-active-learning/README.md

   KDD 2018 Hands-on Tutorial: Active learning and transfer learning at scale with R and Python

 # Groups/Scholars

+We also list several scholars who is currently contributing to this research direction.

 1. [Hsuan-Tien Lin](https://www.csie.ntu.edu.tw/~htlin/)
 2. [Shengjun Huang](http://parnec.nuaa.edu.cn/huangsj/) (NUAA)
 3. [Dongrui Wu](https://sites.google.com/site/drwuHUST/publications/completepubs) (Active Learning for Regression)
 4. Raymond Mooney
 5. [Yuchen Guo](http://ise.thss.tsinghua.edu.cn/MIG/gyc.html)

-# Our Subjective Opintions on AL
+# Our Subjective Opinions on AL

 Active learning has been researched over 3 decades, the fundamental theories and ideas are quite complete.
-Current works are more focusing on combining AL and other research fields or looking for new applications.
+Current works are more focusing on apply AL on other research fields or looking for new applications of AL.

 In my point of view, there are several directions which are promising but not fully discovered:
-- Deep active learning: from the popularity of the deep models
+- Deep active learning: Because of the popularity of the deep models.
   - Cold start
   - Uncertainty measurement
   - Efficiently update model in AL process
-- Stream based active learning: most works are about pool-based AL, but the data steam is also heavily-used in daily life.
-This types of works should be similar to online learning
+- Stream based active learning: Most works are about pool-based AL, but the data steam is also heavily-used in daily life.
   - Selection strategy.
 - Large scale active learning: AL is invented for high labeling cost situation.
-However, most works are just try their algorithms on a relatively small dataset
+However, most works are just try their algorithms on a relatively small dataset.
-- Practical considerations: Before utilize AL into realistic situation, there still are many technique problems
+- Practical considerations: Before utilize AL into realistic situation, there still are many technical problems.
 - Application scenarios